deepcu-it/SBH-health-monitoring-system/README.md

 # SBH Health Monitoring System

-A comprehensive health monitoring system developed for SBH (Smart Body Health) that enables users to track, monitor, and manage their health metrics in real-time.
+A comprehensive health monitoring system developed for SBH (Smart Bengal Hackathon) that enables users to track, monitor, and manage their health metrics in real-time.

 ![System Overview and Flow](images/Product-Flow-diagram.png)